5G Upgrades - How to get 5G?

 Will I need a new SIM card to access 5G?

-Probably.
-While it may be possible that some networks add 5G to existing SIM cards, O2 for example has talked about customers having to switch to a 5G SIM, while Vodafone highlights that its new unlimited SIMs are 5G-ready – suggesting that others aren’t.
+Possibly.
+While some networks have added 5G to existing SIM cards, O2 for example has talked about customers having to switch to a 5G SIM, while Vodafone highlights that its new unlimited SIMs are 5G-ready – suggesting that others aren’t.

-However, while a new SIM card is likely to be needed, the size isn’t changing.
-You’ll still be using the same sizes as before, which in most cases means you’ll get a nano SIM (or a multi SIM, that can be sized as needed).
+However, while a new SIM card may be needed, the size isn’t changing.
+You’ll still be using the same sizes as before, which in most cases means you’ll get a nano SIM (or a multi-SIM, that can be sized as needed).

 Will a 4G SIM work in a 5G phone?